 Stick with it because on the other side lies a better you and a more diversely, wonderful world.

 I was filled with frustration Teaching in Bangkok at “How they didn’t get it” for many months.

 Years later – even though I knew culture shock and thought I wouldn’t experience it again – I found myself sitting in the principal’s office at my new school in North Carolina with tears streaming down my face:

 “Why me?”
 I wailed.
 “I just don’t understand.”

 Are you kidding me?
 I know my own culture, what is there to be shocked about?

-I returned home at the same time as many of my friends, and I met Craig soon after – one month of celebration moved to another which safely glided me past the very difficult transition stage.
+I returned home at the same time as many of my friends who had also lived abroad, and I met Craig soon after.
+One month of celebration moved to another, which safely glided me past the very difficult transition stage.

-The Reverse Culture Shock Stages
+The Stages of Reverse Culture Shock

 This is the utter excitement and euphoria you feel upon return home.
 You get to celebrate with your family and friends again,